Whimsy Stick

 Minutes per session indoors

-To see behavioral change
+To visible behavioral change

 TL;DR

 The barking, destruction, evening zoomies, and inability to settle are all symptoms of unmet prey drive with nowhere to go.
 A structured 5 to 10 minute indoor flirt pole session daily addresses that drive directly.
+The buying decision and the technique are equally important.
+The full equipment framework is in the flirt pole buying guide.

 Who This Guide Is For